Mabel Gillespie: Career

 During World War I she joined the Omaha Bee as a reporter on the Omaha South Side.
-Serving from 1916–19, she was the first woman in Nebraska to do straight news assignments on a metropolitan newspaper.
+Serving from 1916 to 1919, she was the first woman in Nebraska to do straight news assignments on a metropolitan newspaper.
 A Democrat, she was the first woman to take the oath of office as state representative in January, 1925.
 She felt that the legislature should seek fewer, better laws, and introduced one bill in first term, providing increased state funding of bridges.
 She was a strong supporter of a bill to extend water mains in small towns, believing that this would be a great boon to women.
 She continued in the house and served five consecutive terms from 1925 to 1935 as representative of the seventh district.
 In 1937, she lost to Charles McLaughlin.

 She served as a delegate to the 1940 Democratic National Convention and was a member of the platform committee. and ran for seats in congress three times.
 She lost in bid for United States House of Representatives in 1944 against Howard Buffett and lost in the primary in a bid for Senate in 1954.
 In 1956 she ran again for the House, losing in the primary to Joseph V. Benesch.

 Outside of her political career, she served 14 years on a public power district board and worked as clerk of the district court in Sarpy County, Nebraska.